-- 4.12 The SCR Appraisal Panel, in conjunction with an independent and contracted team of specialists and experts (known as CIAT), conducts a technical review of all business cases for projects that are seeking funding.
+- 4.11 The SCR Appraisal Panel, in conjunction with an independent and contracted team of specialists and experts (known as CIAT), conducts a technical review of all business cases for projects that are seeking funding.
 The Panel currently consists of a LEP Board member, the MCA's three Statutory Officers or their representatives (Monitoring Officer, Section 73 Officer and Head of Paid Service) and relevant officers from the SCR Executive Team.
 The Panel makes recommendations to the appropriate decision-making Board on the level of risk of a project and whether to endorse, approve, defer or reject funding applications.
-The SCR Appraisal Panel also advises on any conditions that should be placed on the funding and advises on the merits of potentially competing funding applications by considering the net impact of the overall investment programme. - 4.13 The Statutory Officers ensure that the Accountable Body duties are discharged through their representation on the SCR Appraisal Panel.
+The SCR Appraisal Panel also advises on any conditions that should be placed on the funding. - 4.12 The Statutory Officers ensure that the Accountable Body duties are discharged through their representation on the SCR Appraisal Panel.
 This embeds the roles and functions of the Statutory Officers in the project appraisal process.
-All projects seeking funding from SCR are reviewed by the SCR Appraisal Panel and are subject to independent technical scrutiny.

-- 4.14 The SCR Appraisal Panel meets every two weeks, or more frequently if necessary, to ensure the pipeline of project proposals continues at the required pace. - 4.15 The appraisal process is detailed in Section 5.
+All projects seeking funding from SCR are reviewed by the SCR Appraisal Panel and are subject to independent technical scrutiny. - 4.13 The SCR Appraisal Panel meets every two weeks, or more frequently if necessary, to ensure the pipeline of project proposals continues at the required pace. - 4.14 The appraisal process is detailed in Section 5.